jmarmstrong1207/threeifbyspace/README.md

 - Open up either an Android or iOS emulator on the bottom right by clicking on the platform button

 ![image](https://user-images.githubusercontent.com/32995055/231955223-3cc77feb-3e36-4085-987e-2f59a377700c.png)
-- Choose either iOS or android emulator
+- Choose either iOS or Android emulator

 ![image](https://user-images.githubusercontent.com/32995055/231955273-8f92ffde-fbde-48c9-b235-547560a9138a.png)
 - Run the program from main.dart